reillypascal/personalsite-ssg/pages/digital-garden/notebook/tech-projects/kodi-streaming-box-raspberry-pi.md

 ```sh
 sudo apt install kodi lightdm
 ```
 - "Now have it automatically launch at boot using systemd.
-Use `sudo` to create a file at `/lib/systemd/system/kodi.service` with the following contents:
+Use `sudo` to create a file at `/lib/systemd/system/kodi.service` with the following contents:"

 ```sh
 [Unit]